astronomer/docs/astro/secrets-backend.md

 1. Set up Workload Identity for your Airflow Deployment.
 See [Connect Astro to GCP data sources](https://docs.astronomer.io/astro/connect-gcp?tab=Workload%20Identity#authentication-options).

-2. In your `Dockerfile` change the Backend KWARGS to add the `project-id` of the project where the Secret Manager resides as below:
+2. In your `Dockerfile`, update the Backend KWARGS environment variable to include the `project-id` of the project where the Secret Manager resides:

 ```text
 ENV AIRFLOW__SECRETS__BACKEND=airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend